 Scotland’s national dish is haggis, a savoury meat pudding, and it’s traditionally accompanied by mashed potatoes, turnips (known as ‘neeps’) and a whisky sauce.
 Which brings us to the national drink – whisky.
 Over 100 distilleries in Scotland produce this amber-hued liquid, many of which can be explored on a tour.
 There are five Scottish whisky regions, each with their own distinct flavours, and rumour has it that if you don’t think you like whisky, it’s just because you haven’t found the right one yet!

-Other traditional things to eat include deserts such as Cranachan, sweet treats like shortbread and tablet and savoury dishes, including Scotch broth and black pudding.
+Other traditional things to eat include desserts such as Cranachan, sweet treats like shortbread and tablet and savoury dishes, including Scotch broth and black pudding.
 Various regional cakes and snacks can be found across the country, including Aberdeenshire butteries, which is a type of bread roll, Dundee Cake and Cullen Skink – a deliciously creamy seafood soup.

 Want something to wash it all down with?
 We might have just the thing!

 Time to tuck in – there are plenty of options when it comes to eating out in Scotland.
 All manner of restaurants, traditional pubs, cosy cafés, elegant tearooms and down-to-earth takeaways can be found across the country.
 Splash out and dine in one of Scotland’s Michelin-star restaurants.
 Join a foodie walking tour in Edinburgh or Glasgow to sample a range of top culinary experiences.
 Eat fresh seafood dishes in Scotland’s seaside towns, delight in a traditional afternoon tea, or follow a food and drink trail for a foodie road trip.
 And if you’re still struggling to decide what to eat, check out places with Taste Our Best accreditation - this guarantees that they are serving up good quality Scottish food.
+In 2021, Glasgow was recognised as the 18th most vegan friendly city in the world, proving that, no matter your tastes Scotland really does have something for everyone.

 Food festivals, pop-up restaurants, street food and cooking masterclasses are just a few examples of the food themed events you can experience in Scotland.

-With a history stretching back as far as the 11th century, Scottish whisky – also known as Scotch – is an important part of our identity in Scotland.
+With a history stretching back as far as the 11th century, Scottish whisky – also known as 'Scotch' – is an important part of our identity in Scotland.
 Like the drink itself, the story of whisky-making in Scotland is fascinating and complex.